stratus-ss/k8s-labs/k8s_keycloak/readme.md

 ```

 In order for Linux tooling to trust the self-signed certificates, you have to add them into the system trust store.
 The default Kubernetes certificates are not trusted by default.
 So on top of the self signed cert we just generated we are going to add the K8S certs to the trust store as well.
-Add the certs into the ca-trust store:
+Add the certs into the ca-trust store in RHEL 8:

 ```
 cp /tmp/$prefix.{pem,key} /etc/pki/tls/certs/